keonepulse/Ouro/README.md

-# BabyAGI
+# Ouro

-> [!NOTE]
-> The original BabyAGI from March 2023 introduced task planning as a method for developing autonomous agents.
-This project has been archived and moved to the [babyagi_archive](https://github.com/yoheinakajima/babyagi_archive) repo (September 2024 snapshot).

-> [!CAUTION]
-> This is a framework built by Yohei who has never held a job as a developer.
-The purpose of this repo is to share ideas and spark discussion and for experienced devs to play with.
-Not meant for production use.
-Use with cautioun.

----

-This newest BabyAGI is an experimental framework for a self-building autonomous agent.
-Earlier efforts to expand BabyAGI have made it clear that the optimal way to build a general autonomous agent is to build the simplest thing that can build itself.
+Ouro is an experimental framework for a self-building autonomous agent.
+Its guiding idea is that the optimal way to build a general autonomous agent is to build the simplest thing that can build itself — an agent that writes, stores, and reuses its own functions.

-Check out [this introductory X/Twitter thread](https://x.com/yoheinakajima/status/1840678823681282228) for a simple overview.
+> **Caution:** This is an experimental framework meant to share ideas, spark discussion, and let experienced developers explore the concept of self-building agents.
+It is **not** meant for production use.

-The core is a new function framework (**functionz**) for storing, managing, and executing functions from a database.
-It offers a graph-based structure for tracking imports, dependent functions, and authentication secrets, with automatic loading and comprehensive logging capabilities.
-Additionally, it comes with a dashboard for managing functions, running updates, and viewing logs.
+At its core is a function framework (**functionz**) for storing, managing, and executing functions from a database.
+It offers a graph-based structure for tracking imports, dependent functions, and authentication secrets, with automatic loading and comprehensive logging.
+It also ships with a web dashboard for managing functions, running updates, and viewing logs.

+> **Note:** The importable Python module is named `babyagi` for compatibility with existing code and examples.

 ## Table of Contents